 Quodvultdeus is a free resource site, developed in the setting of Catholic religious education.
 All the resources are original and free to use for educational purposes to download, use and adapt.
 Thanks to the pupils of Douay Martyrs School for being the guinea pigs for these lessons !

 If you have any comments about the site, please use the Comments box, or the contact page.

 Eduqas A Level Resources - Christianity & Ethics

-Quodvultdeus was a deacon in Carthage, N. Africa, in 421 A.D.
-He corresponded with St. Augustine, who dedicated some of his writings to him and served as his spiritual mentor; like Augustine, Quodvultdeus was an opponent of Arianism, the heresy that denied the divinity and co-equality of Jesus with God the Father.
+Quodvultdeus was a deacon, then Bishop, of Carthage, N. Africa, in 421 A.D.
+He corresponded with St. Augustine, who dedicated some of his writings to him and served as his spiritual mentor.
+Like Augustine, Quodvultdeus was an opponent of Arianism, the heresy that denied the divinity and co-equality of Jesus with God the Father.

 "Why are you afraid, Herod, when you hear of the birth of a king?
 He does not come to drive you out, but to conquer the devil.
 But because you do not understand this, you are disturbed and in a rage, and to destroy one child whom you seek, you show your cruelty in the death of so many children."

 This site and its contents makes non-ccommercial use of images and videos clips under "fair use" for educational purposes..
 If you own the copyright to any of the images, please email and they will be removed.

 Carthage was seized by the Arian King of the Vandals, Geiseric, and Quodvultdeus, together with many priests, was exiled.
 He landed at Naples in Italy, where he continued his ministry, dying in 450 A.D.